-QVC understands the impact that the overall package presentation can have on our customers.
-To improve the customer experience, QVC has developed a series of guidelines that will enhance the out-of-box presentation for beauty and cosmetic products.
-These guidelines focus on packaging classifications and requirements related to product price point, TSV's, giftable product, multi-component product, retail packaging, and package to product void space.
+QVC understands the impact the overall package presentation can have on our customers.
+To improve the customer experience, QVC has developed a series of guidelines which will enhance the out-of-box presentation for beauty and cosmetic products.
+These guidelines focus on packaging classifications and requirements related to product price point, TSV's, giftable product, multi-component product, retail packaging, and packaging to prevent product void space.